Fyber does not accept edits to this MSA. All changes must be included in the Service Order

 This MSA includes the following documents which, together with this MSA, form an agreement (the “Agreement”) between the entity providing the Service and signed the applicable Service Order (“Fyber”) and the entity whose details are set forth in such service order (“Supply Partner”):

 - The Service Order(s) for the respective Service.

-- The Fyber Data Processing Addendum attached as Appendix B (“DPA”).
+- The Fyber Data Processing and CCPA Addendum attached as Appendix B (“DPA”).

 - The Local Addenda to the MSA that are applicable according to Section 11.8.1 to 11.8.3 and attached as Appendix C.